GauravOP-03/Diabetes-Prediction/README.md

 # Diabetes Prediction Web App

 This is a full-stack machine learning web application that predicts whether a person is diabetic or not based on medical input parameters.
-The app uses a trained machine learning model (Logistic Regression or other algorithms) integrated via a FastAPI backend and served through a React frontend.
+The app uses a trained machine learning model (Logistic Regression) integrated via a FastAPI backend and served through a React frontend.

 ## Features